RobotML/RobotML-documentation/IntroductionToRobotML/index.rst

    **PROTEUS Rationale**

 The sections that follow are detailing this schematic explaining how the interactions occur and what kind of interactions exists.
-This is what we called the
-The *Life Cycle* section details how the interactions are embodied in real life and the :term:`RobotML` explains how the different developed tools and parts instantiate this life cycle.
+This is what we called **the Life Cycle** that is detailed below and indicates how the interactions are embodied in real life. the *RobotML development and Life cycle* explains how the different developed tools and parts instantiate this life cycle.

 .. toctree::
    :maxdepth: 1